sromelrey/fullstack-js-handbook/README.md

 ## 💡 Final Reminder

 > **Remember**: This is a refresher guide, not a comprehensive tutorial.
-The goal is to quickly reacquaint yourself with key concepts so you can confidently work with JavaScript and React in your projects.
+The goal is to quickly reacquaint yourself with key concepts so you can confidently work with JavaScript, React, Next.js, and NestJS in your full-stack projects.
+By the end of this guide, you'll have the foundation to build complete applications from frontend to backend.

 ---